open-cluster-management/kube-upgrade/README.md

 ## Kubernetes distro

-These scripts were tested on the following kubernetes distribution:
+These scripts were tested on the following kubernetes distributions:

 - [KinD](https://kind.sigs.k8s.io/)